DeepSeek-V3 Technical Report: Infrastructures

 \subsubsection{Compute Hardware}

-\paragraph{Higher FP8 GEMM Accumulation Precision in Tensor Cores.} In the current Tensor Core implementation of the NVIDIA Hopper architecture, FP8 GEMM (General Matrix Multiply) employs fixed-point accumulation, aligning the mantissa products by right-shifting based on the maximum exponent before addition.
-Our experiments reveal that it only uses the highest 14 bits of each mantissa product after sign-fill right shifting, and truncates bits exceeding this range.
-However, for example, to achieve precise FP32 results from the accumulation of 32 FP8$\times$FP8 multiplications, at least 34-bit precision is required.
-Thus, we recommend that future chip designs increase accumulation precision in Tensor Cores to support full-precision accumulation, or select an appropriate accumulation bit-width according to the accuracy requirements of training and inference algorithms.
-This approach ensures that errors remain within acceptable bounds while maintaining computational efficiency.
+\paragraph{Higher FP8 GEMM Accumulation Precision in Tensor Cores.} In the current Tensor Core implementation of the NVIDIA Hopper architecture, FP8 GEMM suffers from limited accumulation precision.
+After aligning 32 mantissa products by right-shifting based on the maximum exponent, the Tensor Core only uses the highest 14 bits of each mantissa product for addition, and truncates bits exceeding this range.
+The accumulation of addition results into registers also employs 14-bit precision.
+Our implementation partially mitigates the limitation by accumulating the addition results of 128 FP8$\times$FP8 multiplications into registers with FP32 precision in the CUDA core.
+Although helpful in achieving successful FP8 training, it is merely a compromise due to the Hopper architecture's hardware deficiency in FP8 GEMM accumulation precision.
+Future chips need to adopt higher precision.

 \paragraph{Support for Tile- and Block-Wise Quantization.} Current GPUs only support per-tensor quantization, lacking the native support for fine-grained quantization like our tile- and block-wise quantization.
 In the current implementation, when the $N_C$ interval is reached, the partial results will be copied from Tensor Cores to CUDA cores, multiplied by the scaling factors, and added to FP32 registers on CUDA cores.
 Although the dequantization overhead is significantly mitigated combined with our precise FP32 accumulation strategy, the frequent data movements between Tensor Cores and CUDA cores still limit the computational efficiency.
 Therefore, we recommend future chips to support fine-grained quantization by enabling Tensor Cores to receive scaling factors and implement MMA with group scaling.
 In this way, the whole partial sum accumulation and dequantization can be completed directly inside Tensor Cores until the final result is produced, avoiding frequent data movements.